Description for Cyclomydril

 Pediatric Use

 Use of cyclopentolate has been associated with psychotic reactions and behavioral disturbances in pediatric patients.
 Increased susceptibility to cyclopentolate has been reported in infants, young children, and in children with spastic paralysis or brain damage.
-These disturbances include ataxia, incoherent speech, restlessness, hallucinations, hyperactivity, seizures, disorientation as to time and place, and failure to recognize people.
+These disturbances include ataxia, incoherent speech, restlessness, hallucinations, hyperactivity, seizures, disorientation as to time and place.
 Feeding intolerance may follow ophthalmic use of this product in infants.
-It is recommended that feeding be withheld for 4 hours after examination.
-Observe infants closely for at least 30 minutes (see PRECAUTIONS).
+It is recommended that feeding be withheld after administration, and to observe infants closely for at least 30 minutes (see PRECAUTIONS).

 Geriatric Use